Apple Mail Not Sending Emails: How to Fix?

 Software Conflicts

-Conflicts between the Mail app and other software installed on your Mac can also lead to syncing problems.
-This could include conflicts with other email clients, security software, or system utilities.
-These conflicts may interfere with the proper functioning of the Mail app and prevent it from connecting to the SMTP server, thus disrupting the email-sending process.
+Conflicts between the Mail app and other software installed on your Mac, such as third-party security software or system utilities, can lead to syncing problems.
+These conflicts may interfere with the proper functioning of the Mail app and prevent it from connecting to the SMTP server.

 Firewall Block

-Firewalls and security software can sometimes block certain network ports used for sending emails.
-Firewalls are security measures that monitor and control incoming and outgoing network traffic.
-If they’re configured too strictly, they can block legitimate connections, including those required for sending and receiving emails.
+Firewalls and security software can sometimes block certain network ports (like 25, 465, or 587) used for sending emails.
+If they're configured too strictly, they can block legitimate connections required for your outgoing mail server to function.

 Internet Connectivity Issues

 A stable internet connection is essential for your Mail app to work properly.
-If your device has internet connectivity issues, such as a weak Wi-Fi signal, network congestion, or router problems, it can disrupt the communication between your device and the email server.
-As a result, you may experience issues with sending and receiving emails via your Apple Mail app.
+If your device has internet connectivity issues, such as a weak Wi-Fi signal or network congestion, it can disrupt the communication between your device and the email server.

 How to Fix Apple Mail Not Sending Emails